 How to be lazy in a good way

-First, let me dial back on the “lazy” verbiage, because that might get in the way of your understanding the message.
+First, let me dial back on the “lazy” verbiage because that might get in the way of understanding the message.

-Here are a few of the ways that you can engage the power of laziness to supercharge your life and allow you to thrive.
+Here are a few ways you can engage the power of downtime to supercharge your life and allow you to thrive.

 - Get the right amount of sleep.
 Your brain needs sleep.
 Make the effort to reorient your brain’s attitude towards sleep.

 - Take a daily nap.
-Napping is a powerful memory-booster, life-giver, and DMN-turner-on.
+Napping is a powerful memory-booster, life-giver, and DMN-activator.

 - Structure some unstructured time into your schedule.
 Use time productively to not do anything that seems productive.

-- Play games for five minutes.
-Just five.
+- Play games for 5 minutes.
+Just 5.
 Set a timer.
 My kryptonite is Words with Friends.